Diffusion in Cambridge IGCSE Biology (0610): Net Movement, Concentration Gradients and Exam Definitions Explained

 Worked exam-style stems (how to answer the wording)

-- “Define diffusion.”
-Net movement of particles / molecules / ions from a region of higher concentration to a region of lower concentration (down a concentration gradient).
-Mark-scheme reward: “net movement”, concentration gradient, correct direction.
+- “Define the term diffusion.”
+Diffusion is the net movement of particles from a region of higher concentration to a region of lower concentration.
+Mark-scheme reward: net movement, higher to lower concentration.

-- “Explain how oxygen moves from the alveolar air into the blood.”
-Oxygen concentration is higher in alveolar air than in deoxygenated blood → net movement down the concentration gradient across the thin alveolar wall by diffusion.
-Reward: gradient + thin wall / large SA mentioned.
+- “Explain how oxygen moves from the air in the alveoli into the blood.”
+Oxygen concentration is higher in the alveolar air than in the blood → net movement down the concentration gradient across the thin alveolar wall and capillary endothelium.
+Reward: named locations + gradient direction.

-When you can recognise the wording instantly, work the full set on the Movement topical past paper questions and the Diffusion quiz to lock the method in.
+When you can recognise the wording instantly, work the full set on the Movement into and out of Cells topical past paper questions and the Diffusion quiz to lock the definitions in.

-How diffusion connects to the rest of Biology (0610)
+How diffusion connects to the rest of the syllabus

 Common mistakes students make

-- Saying diffusion needs energy from respiration — it is passive.
+- Saying diffusion requires energy from respiration (that is active transport).

 When you need more support

-If diffusion questions keep tripping you up — especially compare questions with osmosis and active transport — work through the Movement topical past paper questions and the Diffusion quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Biology tutor to fix it quickly.
+If diffusion questions keep costing marks — especially compare questions with osmosis — work through the Movement topical past paper questions and the Diffusion quiz, then get focused help from a Cambridge IGCSE Biology tutor.

 Frequently asked questions

 Is diffusion hard in Cambridge IGCSE Biology?
-The idea is straightforward.
-Marks are lost when students give vague definitions, confuse diffusion with osmosis, or omit the concentration gradient.
+The idea is simple, but marks are lost when students blur diffusion with osmosis or omit net movement in definitions.

 How do I revise diffusion effectively?
-Read the subtopic notes, practise define and explain stems, then take the Diffusion quiz.
-Use the Diffusion and Osmosis flashcard to separate processes.
+Read the subtopic notes, practise definitions from memory, compare with osmosis and active transport, then take the Diffusion quiz.

 Ready to master Cambridge IGCSE Biology diffusion?